🔗 What is internal linking in SEO? (Direct answer)

 |---|---|---|---|

-| Contextual body links | Links placed within the main body text of an article, within relevant sentences | Highest — most SEO-relevant link type | Place 8–15 per article.
+| Contextual body links | Links placed within the main body text, within relevant sentences | Highest — most SEO-relevant link type | Place 8–15 per article.
 Use descriptive anchor text.
-Link only where genuinely relevant to the surrounding content. |
+Link only where genuinely relevant. |

-| Navigation links | Links in the main navigation menu (header, sidebar) | Medium — sitewide, so equity is diluted across all pages | Include only your most important top-level pages.
-Do not overload navigation with dozens of links. |
+| Navigation links | Links in the main navigation menu (header, sidebar) | Medium — sitewide, equity diluted across all pages | Include only your most important top-level pages.
+Do not overload navigation. |

 | Breadcrumb links | Hierarchical path links (Home > Blog > Category > Article) | Medium — signals hierarchy and aids crawl | Implement on every page.
 Add BreadcrumbList schema markup.
-Keep hierarchy logical and shallow. |
+Keep hierarchy shallow. |

-| Footer links | Links in the site-wide footer | Low — sitewide and often devalued by Google | Include essential pages only: About, Contact, Privacy, Terms.
-Do not use footer for keyword-rich link manipulation. |
+| Footer links | Links in the site-wide footer | Low — sitewide, often devalued by Google | Include essential pages only: About, Contact, Privacy, Terms.
+Never use footer for keyword manipulation. |

 | Related posts / recommended content | Links to related articles at the end of a page | Medium — aids user journey and cluster connectivity | Show 3–6 genuinely related articles.
 Ensure relatedness is topical, not random. |